acising/KellectAgent-Windows/README.md

 > **Note:** The Windows 11 version is currently not supported, and will be supported in subsequent versions.

-The collection function must be run as **Administrator**.
+The KellectAgent must be run as **Administrator**.
 As shown below, the function can be selected in the form of configuration parameters.

 ![image-20230407102213003](images/command.png)